Psalm 23: A Contemporary Reading of a God-Human Covenant

 Section

-MELINTAS applies the Creative Commons Attribution (CC BY) license to articles and other works we publish.
-If you submit your paper for publication by MELINTAS, you agree to have the CC BY license applied to your work.
-Under this Open Access license, you as the author agree that anyone can reuse your article in whole or part for any purpose, for free, even for commercial purposes.
+MELINTAS applies the Creative Commons Attribution (CC BY NC) license to articles and other works we publish.
+If you submit your paper for publication by MELINTAS, you agree to have the CC BY NC license applied to your work.